nibab-boo/nibab-boo/README.md

 - 📫 How to reach me **bohorababin1@gmail.com**

-- 🤙 Feel free to dm me on linkedin if you have interesting projects.
+- 🤙 Feel free to dm me in linkedin if you have interesting projects.

 - ⚡ Fun fact **I enjoy writing tests.
 Do you? 🙃**